 This article covers the High Voltage (HV) Battery (A100), its work, and common problems.
 The first-generation 128v 6.5ah hybrid battery is used in BMW ActiveHybrid and Mercedes-Benz S400 W221 and uses thirty-five Li-Ion cells similar to these Saft VL6 cells.

-Replacing the high-voltage battery is relatively easy but should only be completed by a trained technician due to the increased risk of a fatal accident.
+Replacing the high-voltage battery is relatively possible but should only be completed by a trained technician due to the increased risk of a fatal accident.
+At our garage in Baltimore, Maryland, we have diagnosed many S400 Hybrid vehicles; previous mechanics and even dealerships misdiagnosed several of them.

 - This article is for information purposes only.
 The hybrid battery is hazardous and can lead to fatal accidents.